sigsum/log-go/doc/roles.md

 and the base url of the primary node's internal HTTP API.

-The secondary periodically polls the primary for new leaves, and copies then to the secondary's trillian instance.
+The secondary periodically polls the primary for new leaves, and copies them to the secondary's trillian instance.
 The trillian instance is configured with a `PREORDERED_LOG` tree and without a sequencer.
 Polling should use a frequency that is higher than the primary's publishing frequency, typically on the order of once every